Written by Terry Smith

-So, you’ve just been to war armed with your lawnmower, hedge trimmer, etc. and you’ve finally got the garden looking halfway respectable.
+So, you’ve just been to war armed clearing your garden – with your chainsaw (in my case my cordless chainsaw), hedge trimmer, garden pruning saw etc. and you’ve finally got the garden looking halfway respectable.
 Thing is, you’ve now got a huge pile of garden waste to get rid of.
-Your options are either spend a lifetime queuing in your car at the local skip, or burning it right there at home.
-If you opt for the latter, as many people tend to do, your best bet is to purchase a special bin made specifically for just that purpose; a.k.a. a garden incinerator.
-Owning the best garden incinerator will give you a safe and efficient way of disposing of all your garden waste, and best of all; they won’t have to cost a lot of money to do so.
+Your options are either spend a lifetime queuing in your car at the local waste disposal (and now I have to make an appointment too!), or burning it right there at home.
+If you opt for the latter, as many people tend to do, your best bet is to purchase a special bin made specifically for just that purpose; a.k.a. a garden incinerator ( but I do save the bigger bits for my fire pit or chiminea).
+Owning and using the best garden incinerator will give you a safe and efficient way of disposing of all your garden waste, and best of all; they won’t have to cost a lot of money to do so and used correctly are very safe, even in confined areas.
+I’ve looked at a dozen of these and cut the list down, mainly because so many are duplicates I don’t want to force you to read the same review twice, though I’ve included some personal tests for good measure:

-On this page you will find our reviews of the best garden incinerator products, in addition to a short, but informative, buyers guide.
-Let’s begin with the top rated incinerators out there-
+On this page you will find our reviews of the best garden incinerator products, in addition to a short, but informative, garden incinerator buyers guide and how to use a garden incinerator safely.
+Let’s begin with the best top rated garden incinerators out there:

 Always keep safety in mind